Craft Scotland Summer Show 2017

 This is also the month in which Craft Scotland hosts their summer show.

-Presented as a concept lifestyle store and haven for design-lovers, nestled on the second floor of White Stuff, on Edinburgh’s George Street, the Craft Scotland Summer Show offers a break from the noise and bustle of the Fringe.
+Presented as a concept lifestyle store and a heaven for design-lovers, nestled on the second floor of White Stuff, on Edinburgh’s George Street, the Craft Scotland Summer Show offers a break from the noise and bustle of the Fringe.

 This year the show features 33 makers across these artistic craft fields, including one of our clients, BAKKA Knitwear, from Shetland.